WayScience/CytoSnake/docs/tutorial.md

 ### Configurations

-CytoSnake has configurational directory that allows users to change the configurations for their specified workflows.
+CytoSnake has a configuration directory that allows users to change the configurations for their specified workflows.

 The configuration files are written in `.yaml` files, which contains